Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - How do we select goals and plan motor movements to achieve those goals?
 - The affordance competition hypothesis (ACH) is one answer.
 - ACH proposes that the processes of action selection (what to do) and implementation (how to do it) occur simultaneously within the brain and continuously evolves.
-- Affordances: the opportunities for action defined by the environment.
+- *Affordances*: the opportunities for action defined by the environment.
 - Starting with our ancestors, they lived in a changing and hostile environment which doesn’t allow time for carefully evaluating goals and options.
 - A better strategy is to develop multiple plans in parallel.
 - E.g. While we’re performing one action, we’re preparing for the next one.